Methodological insights in Bayesian Age-Period-Cohort analysis: an application to the case of Puerto Rico's fertility decline: Introduction

-Puerto Rico's decline in TFR is considered one of the steepest in the 21st century \citep{gbd2024}.
-Projections suggest that Puerto Rico could have a TFR of 1.1 by 2050 \citep{rosario2024bayesian}.
-As seen in Figure \ref{tfr-plot}, The Total Fertility Rate (TFR) was 5.2 in the 1948-1952 period, but eventually the replacement level of 2.1 was reached in the 1998-2002, representing a 61\% decrease.
-This decrease has continued ever since, with a TFR of 0.9 in 2023, making it the second-lowest TFR in the American continent, and the third-lowest in the world \citep{Roser_2024}.
-A 82\% decrease in the TFR was observed in the 2018-2022 period, when compared to 1948-1952.
 The decline in TFR, as well as negative net migration due to low immigration of foreigners to Puerto Rico, led to a population increase observed until 2004, that is attributed to demographic momentum.
 The population of Puerto Rican women in reproductive age began to decrease in 1998, and though the TFR reached 2.1 in 1998, it is not until 2005 that the general population began to decrease.
-The combination of Puerto Rico's current demographic indicators: negative natural growth, a TFR below 1.0, negative net migration and a high proportion of older adults creates a unique situation that is not observed in other populations of the world.
+The combination of Puerto Rico's current demographic indicators: negative natural growth, a TFR below 1.0, negative net migration and a high proportion of older adults create a unique situation that is not observed in other populations of the world.
 As in other countries, the decline in Puerto Rican fertility is associated with population aging.
 The age composition of Puerto Rico has changed notably since 2004, where the 0--14 age group represented 24\% of the population, the 15--64 age group 66\% and the 65+ age group 12\%.
 This contrasts with the population structure in 2023, consisting of 13\% in the 0--14 age group, 64\% in the 15--64 age group, and 24\% in the 65+ age group, which now classifies the population in Puerto Rico as super-aged.

 Puerto Rico experiences a negative net migration, which is due to the low number of immigrants that arrive each year.
 The frequency of interstate migrants is very low in Puerto Rico, when compared to the 50 US states and Washington DC.
-Puerto Rico is the territory with the lowest fertility rate and the lowest immigration, according to data from the Puerto Rico Community Survey (PRCS) and the American Community Survey (ACS).
+Puerto Rico is the territory with the lowest fertility rate and the lowest immigration, according to data from the Puerto Rico Community Survey (PRCS) \citep{uscensus2024prcs} and the American Community Survey (ACS) \citep{uscensus2024acs}.